Setup & Installation

 Auto-Updates

-The Hyperborea APK updates automatically while your subscription is active and the console has a Wi-Fi connection.
+The Hyperborea APK updates automatically whenever the console has a Wi-Fi connection.
 You do not need to manually download new versions.
 Updates install in the background and take effect the next time you open the app.

-If an update fails to install, check that your Wi-Fi connection is stable and that your subscription has not expired.
+If an update fails to install, check that your Wi-Fi connection is stable.
 See the Troubleshooting guide for more help.